vineethkumarv/sv-wiki/Control-Flow.md

 ***
 ### unique case

-In this , if all the case condition is false , it will display a warning (not match is found for the case statement )with no error .
+In this, if all the case condition is false, it will display a warning (no match is found for the case statement ) with no error.
-If all the conditions are true or more than one is true , it will read the first right or matched case condition and will display the output with one warning and no error.
+If all the conditions are true or more than one is true, it will read the first right or matched case condition and will display the output with one warning and no error.

 **Syntax**-
 `            unique case(condition)  `
             `condition_1: Statements ;  `
             `.......`
-            `conditon_N:  Statements ;  `
+            `conditon_N:  Statements;  `
             `endcase  `

 **lab link**